RicardoR22/Flick-Me/README.md

 # Flick-Me

-Get movie recommendations based on selected genre.
+Have you ever been in the mood to watch a movie but were unsure what to watch?

+Now you don't have to!
+Get movie reccomendations with just a few taps!
+Get reccomendations based on genre or just get a random movie suggestion!

 Recommendations come from The Movie DB top movies.

 Latest Updates:
-- You can now click on a movie to get it's description
-- You can now get a random movie suggestion!

-Coming Soon:
-- Select earliest release date.
+- Updated UI and UX

 Made in XCode using Swift and UIKit.